GLOBAL MARKETS-Portugal woes sink European stocks

 By Patrick Graham

-LONDON, July 10 (Reuters) - Europe’s debt-sodden periphery was back on investors’ list of concerns for the first time this year on Thursday, troubles around Portugal’s biggest listed bank pushing shares lower and quelling demand for an issue of bonds by Greece.
+LONDON, July 10 (Reuters) - Europe’s debt-sodden periphery was back at the top of the list of financial concerns on Thursday, troubles around Portugal’s biggest listed bank pushing shares sharply lower and quelling demand for an issue of bonds by Greece.

 The noise around BES, whose shares plunged more than 15 percent, drowned out any support for sentiment from Federal Reserve minutes read as showing the U.S. central bank little closer to an outright rise in interest rates.

-Stock markets in Germany and France fell around 1.5 percent while Norway‘s, also hurt by poor results for its own biggest commercial lender, was down 2 percent.
+Stock markets in Germany and France fell around 1.5 percent while Norway‘s, also hurt by poor results for its own biggest commercial lender, was down more than 2 percent.

-Yields on bonds issued by the southern European governments at the heart of four years of turmoil for the euro zone rose across the board and Greece managing to place just half of a planned 3 billion euro bond placement.
+Yields on bonds issued by the southern European governments at the heart of four years of turmoil for the euro zone rose across the board and traders said demand for an issue of three-year Greek bonds was lacklustre in response.

 “It is not ideal timing given all the concerns the market has on Portugal,” said Michael Michaelides, a rates analyst at RBS in London.